google/WebFundamentals/src/content/en/showcase/2017/playcanvas.md

 computers and different screen resolutions and pixel ratios.
 WebVR introduces new challenges to the idea of responsive design.

-We can categorize a WebVR experience by two metrics.
-The level of immersion and the level of input.
+We can categorize a WebVR experience by two metrics - the level of immersion and the level of input.
 These levels are distinguished by "degrees of freedom" (DOF).
 6 DOF refers to tracking both position and orientation, 3 DOF is only tracking orientation and 0 DOF tracks neither position nor orientation.

 ### Immersion Level

-No VR - monitor or mobile display.
+- No VR - monitor or mobile display.
-Stationary VR - Device with 3 DOF tracking.
+- Stationary VR - Device with 3 DOF tracking.
-Seated VR - 6 DOF tracking but in a limited area and angle range.
+- Seated VR - 6 DOF tracking but in a limited area and angle range.
-Room Scale VR - 6 DOF tracking with a room sized environment.
+- Room Scale VR - 6 DOF tracking with a room sized environment.

 ### Input Level
 - 0 DOF - The only input available is a click or tap.
 This input method is tied